9.B.17 The VAMP-associated protein (VAP) Family

 The endoplasmic reticulum transmembrane protein vesicle-associated membrane protein-associated protein (VAP) plays a central role in the formation and function of membrane contact sites (MCS) through its interactions with proteins.
 The major sperm protein (MSP) domain of VAP binds to a variety of sequences which are referred to as FFAT-like motifs.
 Furuita et al. 2021 investigated the interactions of eight peptides containing FFAT-like motifs with the VAP-A MSP domain (VAP-AMSP ) by solution NMR.
 Six of eight peptides were specifically bound to VAP-A. The RNA-dependent RNA polymerase of severe acute respiratory syndrome coronavirus 2 has an FFAT-like motif which specifically binds to VAP-AMSP as well as other FFAT-like motifs.

 Vesicle-associated membrane protein-associated protein-B/C, VAMP-B/C or VAPB).
-It has 243aas with has one C-terminal TMS with the large N-terminal domain extracellular.
+It has 243 aas with one C-terminal TMS and the large N-terminal domain extracellular.
 It binds to several organelle-resident membrane proteins to mediate ER-organelle tethering.
-Mutations give rise toamyotrophic lateral sclerosis (ALS) because the mutant proteins induce protein misfolding and aggregation, leading to ER disorganization.
+Mutations give rise to amyotrophic lateral sclerosis (ALS) because the mutant proteins induce protein misfolding and aggregation, leading to ER disorganization.
 Thus, altered ER domain properties and impaired ER-organelle tethering result (Yamanaka et al. 2020).

 VAPB of Homo sapiens (O95292)

 Plant VAMP (vesicle-associated membrane protein) family protein of 220 aas and one C-terminal TMS.

 VAMP of Arabidopsis thaliana

 Motile sperm domain-containing protein 2, MSDP2, of 523 aas and one C-terminal TMS.